Back to Home

 1. They should log in to their ticket dashboard

-2. They can transfer their ticket to someone else
+2. They can reassign their seat to someone else

 3. Or contact event support about refund policies

-You cannot remove or transfer their seat on their behalf.
+You cannot remove or reassign their seat on their behalf.

 "I need to track who's joined"